ccuqme/swarofi-updater/README.md

-# GUI Updater & Waybar Applet for Fedora Sericea
+# Swarofi (Sericea/Sway, Waybar, Rofi) Updater is a GUI Updater & Waybar Applet for Fedora Sericea

 This repository contains a shell script and Waybar applet specifically designed for Fedora Sericea to manage RPM-OSTree updates and notifications.
 The script uses Rofi to create windows for user interaction.
 Modifications might be required to make it work on other distributions.